KizzySama/CS585-Puppet-Gan/README.md

 With the secceessful production of smaller real image, we apply the same parameter to a larger training data set, with different actions in the real images.
-As shown, the background and some of the action are perserved nicely, while some actions are not as detailed as the result from the smaller data set.
+As shown, the background and some of the action are perserved nicely, while some actions are not as precise as the result from the smaller data set.

 **Learning rate**: